-Note that if you think something like TCommandTopic might be useful in your own game, you can download a (rather more complete) TCommand library extension from the IF-Archive.
+Note that if you think something like TCommandTopic might be useful in your own game, you can download the (rather more complete) TCommand library extension that comes in the .../lib/extensions folder of the standard TADS 3 distribution.

 19.10.6.
 A Modified DefaultCommandTopic